 Typically, the P2P dynamic solely rests on the seamless flow of cash without the necessity of the physical presence of a human being.
 The emergent & advancement of smartphones in the payment processing arena has further facilitated the development, progress, and mainstream acceptance/adoption of peer-to-peer payments & transactions.

 How to choose a Payment API for P2P transfers

-They connect with your financial institution account, credit or debit card and rapidly transfer money to whoever you want.
-In similar fashion a peer-to-peer payment API must be highly functional, practical, accessible and convenient for many users.
+They connect with your financial institution account, credit or debit card, and rapidly transfer money to whoever you want.
+In a similar fashion a peer-to-peer payment API must be highly functional, practical, accessible, and convenient for many users.

 The Peer-to-peer Application Programming Interface provides a way for you to integrate your existing systems with your p2p events.

 This being the case I would highly recommend that you go for a superior technology payment API that will easily integrate other digital payment solutions/applications for an enhanced, better, and seamless user experience.